Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 7. Select the related data source.
     - The *Map attributes* wizard window is displayed.
     - The EDI Export BGM/C106/1004 *Destination attribute* has been added to the attributes to be mapped later or directly afterwards, if desired.
-For detailed information, see [Map attributes](./04_ManageDataSources.md#map-attributes).
+For detailed information, see [Map data source](./05_ManageDataSources.md#map-data-source).

        ![Map attributes](../../Assets/Screenshots/EDI/Operation/ExportDefBGM_C106Mapping.png "[Map Attributes]")